String Connections and Chern-Simons Theory: Connections on Bundle 2-Gerbes

 \begin{proof} We can prove this right away.
 For the 3-form

 we compute

 Here we have used condition \erf{condcurv} and that the isomorphism

 is equipped with a compatible connection (which implies the equality of the curvatures of the target and the source bundle gerbes).
-The computation means (see the exact sequence \erf{exact}), that $C$ is the pullback of a unique 3-form $H_{\babla}$ along $\pi:Y \to M$. \end{proof}
+The computation means (see the exact sequence in Lemma \ref{exact}), that $C$ is the pullback of a unique 3-form $H_{\babla}$ along $\pi:Y \to M$. \end{proof}

-The 3-form $H_{\babla}$ depends only on the isomorphism class of $\mathbb{T}$, since the curvature of $\mathcal{S}$ does so.
+The 3-form $H_{\babla}$ depends only on the isomorphism class of $\mathbb{T}$ in $\triv {\mathbb{G},\nabla}$, since the curvature of $\mathcal{S}$ does so.
 Thus, the proof of Theorem \ref{threeform} is finished with the following calculation, which follows directly from the definitions.